-- Eating a variety of foods in moderate amounts.
+- Eating a variety of healthy, whole foods in moderate amounts.

-When someone hears the word fat they might think that something they should stay away from.
-Keep in mind that there are many types of fat, and our bodies need fat to survive.
-Monounsaturated Fats have been shown to lower total cholesterol and LDL cholesterol levels while maintaining the beneficial HDL cholesterol level associated with lowering the risks of heart disease.
+When someone hears the word "fat," they assume that it's something they should stay away from.
+But keep in mind that there are many types of fat, and our bodies need fat to survive and thrive.
+Monounsaturated fats have been shown to lower total cholesterol and LDL cholesterol levels (bad cholesterol) while maintaining the beneficial HDL cholesterol level associated with lowering the risks of heart disease.

 - Up to 20% of daily calories can come from monounsaturated fat.

 - Polyunsaturated Fats have also been shown to lower total cholesterol and LDL cholesterol levels, but might also lower HDL cholesterol.

 - Polyunsaturated fats are found in nuts and vegetable oils, and should make up 10% or less of daily calories.

 Pistachios Can Be Part of Healthy Diet